Frequently Asked Questions

 Q: What are your payment terms?

-A: Direct bookings are safely paid via a PayPal invoice with all the various payment options supported in PayPal (credit cards including AmEx, debit card, bank balance, eChecks, etc).
+A: Overnight bookings are safely paid via a PayPal invoice with all the various payment options supported by PayPal (most credit cards including AmEx, debit cards, Venmo, etc).
+NO PAYPAL ACCOUNT REQUIRED.

-A: The standard times are 3pm check-in and 11am check-out to give our housekeeper time to get the house ready for next guests when there are back-to-back reservations.
-However, if we don’t have anyone immediately before/after you, then we try to be generous with early/late times, especially for returning guests.
+A: Like many other vacation rentals, our standard times are 3pm check-in and 11am check-out to give us time to get the house ready for next guests when there are back-to-back reservations.
+However, if we don’t have anyone immediately before/after you, then we try to be generous with early/late times if requested in advance.